cpowell720/thenewsprint.co/_posts/2015-01-29-an-ipadonly-workflow-for-creating-jekyll-posts.markdown

 ---
 layout: post
-title: An iPad-Only Workflow for Creating Jekyll Posts
+title: "An iPad-Only Workflow for Creating Jekyll Posts"
-date: 2015-01-29 10:00
+date: "2015-01-29 10:00"
 categories: featured
+published: true
 ---

 A couple weeks ago, I wrote about using [good lenses](http://thenewsprint.co/2015/01/13/great-glass/) to capture better photographs.
 However, in slight contradiction to the “using proper equipment” argument, I composed the entire piece with an iPad only.